coolmaksat/hvpapp/README.md

 In order to effectively analysis rare variants, it is strongly recommended to filter the input VCF files by MAF before running phenomenet-vp on it.
 To do so, follow the instructions below:

 a) Install VCFtools (https://vcftools.github.io/index.html)

-b) Run the following command using VCFtools on your input VCF files (to filter VCF file by MAF < 1%):
+b) Run the following command using VCFtools on your input VCF file (to filter VCF file by MAF < 1%):

 	vcftools --vcf input_file.vcf --recode --max-maf 0.01 --out filtered

 c) Run phenomenet-vp on the output file (filtered.recode.vcf) generated from the command above.

 # Synthetic Exomes